-Financial Accounting is historical in nature because it records transactions which have already occurred in the past.
-The last step of financial accounting is the preparation and presentation of Profit and Loss A/c and Balance Sheet.
-It primarily helps in determination of the net result of an accounting period and the financial position as on a given date.
+Financial Accounting is historical because it records transactions that have already occurred in the past.
+The last step of financial accounting is preparing and presenting Profit and Loss A/c and Balance Sheet.
+It primarily helps determine the net result of an accounting period and the financial position on a given date.

 The different methods of grouping information are preparing reports as desired by the managers for discharging their attest functions are referred to as management accounting.
-A very important component of the management accounting is cost accounting which deals with the ascertainment of cost and their control.
+An essential component of management accounting is cost accounting, which deals with ascertaining cost and control.

-According to terminology of cost accounting published by the Institute of Cost and Management Accountants of England and Wales defines cost accounting as:
+The terminology of cost accounting published by the Institute of Cost and Management Accountants of England and Wales defines cost accounting as:

-“the process of accounting for cost which begins with the recording of income and expenditure or the base on which they are calculated and ends with the preparation of periodical statements and reports for ascertaining and controlling costs.”
+“the process of accounting for cost begins with the recording of income and expenditure or the base on which they are calculated and ends with the preparation of periodical statements and reports for ascertaining and controlling costs.”

 Human Resource Accounting

 HR accounting is an attempt to identify, quantify and report the investments made in the human resources of a business organization.
-As modern accounting is based on the Money Measurement Concept, the human resource is not presently accounted for.
-Hence HR accounting is important to quantify the contribution of human resources.
+As modern accounting is based on the Money Measurement Concept, human resource is not presently accounted for.
+Hence HR accounting is essential to quantify the contribution of human resources.